sist-cs120/project-doc/source/project2.rst

     Please read the following instructions carefully:

-    - This project is to be completed by each group individually.
+    1. This project is to be completed by each group individually.

-    - This project contains 7 tasks.
+    2. This project contains 7 tasks.
 2 of them are optional (12 points + 6 points).

-    - The task score does not reflect the implementation difficulty but rather the recommended level.
+    3. The task score does not reflect the implementation difficulty but rather the recommended level.

-    - Suggested workload is 6~8 FULL days.
+    4. Suggested workload is 6~8 FULL days.
 Manage your time.

-    - Submit your code through Blackboard.
-The submission due date is **Nov.
-19, 2023**.
+    5. Submit your code through Blackboard.
+The submission due date is |project2-due|.

-    - Each group needs to submit the code once and only once.
+    6. Each group needs to submit the code once and only once.
 Immediately after TAs' checking.
 The submission is performed by one of the group members.

-    - Tasks with "Optional" tag are optional tasks.
+    7. Tasks with "Optional" tag are optional tasks.
 Their due date is the end of the semester.

-    - Unless otherwise mentioned, the instructor is responsible for grading optional tasks.
+    8. Unless otherwise mentioned, the instructor is responsible for grading optional tasks.
 Contact the instructor to check if you have finished one or more of them.

-    - *Task 5 and 6* are graded by TAs.
+    9. *Task 5 and 6* are graded by TAs.

-    - Tasks are graded according to their hierarchy.
+    10. Tasks are graded according to their hierarchy.
 The hierarchy of this project is *Task 1 < Task 2 < Task 3 < Task 6*, and *Task 1 < Task 2 < Task 3 < Task 4*.
 A full score of one task automatically guarantees the full score of non-overdue preceding tasks (left side of "<").

-    - Free to use any tools for debugging, but only the provided toolkit is permitted in performance assessment.
+    11. Free to use any tools for debugging, but only the provided toolkit is permitted in performance assessment.

+    12. During the performance assessment, any task can only be attempted up to 5 times.

 Overview
 ============================================================

 This project aims to enable multiple devices to share the audio medium for relatively reliable data transmission, building upon the results of :doc:`Project 1 <project1>`.
 To simplify the physical layer implementation, network devices will no longer be connected through sound but via audio cables.
-These cables carry analog electrical signals driving the loudspeakers, acting as an 'electromagnetic mirror' of the actual sound.
+These cables carry analog electrical signals driving the loudspeakers, acting as an "electromagnetic mirror" of the actual sound.
 It is worth noting that such wired connections are similar to Ethernet, making the `CSMA/CD`_ mechanism an good reference for this project.

-However, unlike Ethernet, there is a significant latency (~20 ms) when using the sound card for carrier sensing.
+However, unlike Ethernet, there is a significant latency (~10 ms) when using the sound card for carrier sensing.
 This latency arises because the sound card is not designed for this purpose, and we have to process carrier information in the digital domain.
 This delay reduces the efficiency of CSMA and, more importantly, prevents the implementation of an effective collision detection mechanism.
 Therefore, we will use ACK to handle error frames.
 In this sense, the access mechanism is more akin to what is adopted in wireless situations like Wi-Fi. :numref:`Figure %s <fig-project2-overview>` illustrates the program architecture of this project.

 .. _fig-project2-overview:
 .. figure:: figures/project2-overview.*